 2003 Electric and Gas Directives

-A second set of directives were adopted in 2003.
+The EU adopted the second set of directives in 2003.
 This included:

 - Requirement for unbundling transmission and production